List entry Summary

 - Book Reference - Author: Greene JP - Title: Norton Priory - Date: 1989 - Page References: 118-22 - Type: MENTION

-- Book Reference - Author: Norton Priory museum - Date: 1996 - Type: PERS COMM
+- Other Reference - Author: Norton Priory museum - Date: 1996 - Type: PERS COMM

 - Article Reference - Title: Norton Priory - Date: 1986 - Type: SMR

-- Article Reference - Author: Cheshire SMR - Title: Moat System at Norton Priory - Type: MENTION
+- Other Reference - Author: Cheshire SMR - Title: Moat System at Norton Priory - Type: MENTION

 National Grid Reference: SJ 54924 82992